Skip to content

 /goal-start "list every .ts file under src/ and print a line count for each"

 Claude confirms the objective and begins working.
-The plugin has:
+For the slash command above, the plugin has:

 1. Inserted a row into goals.db with status=active